pommicket/bootstrap/05/README.md

 The files will be installed to `/usr/local/lib/tcc-bootstrap`.
 If you want to change this, make sure to change both the `TCCINST` variable in the makefile, and the `CONFIG_TCCDIR` macro in `config.h`.
-Anyways, once this installation is done, you should be able to compile any C program with `tcc-0.9.27/tcc0`!
+Anyways, once this installation is done, you should be able to compile any C program with `tcc-0.9.27/tcc0`, including TCC itself:
-We can even compile TCC with itself:

 ```
 $ cd tcc-0.9.27